ivan-chen-github/ACIT2515-maze-game/README.md

 which hosts the scores on a webpage.
 Flask can be installed using the command "pip install Flask".

 Running the Flask server:
-To start the server, navigate to the "assignment_demo\flask" directory and run the command "python app.py" in the terminal.
+To start the server, navigate to the "assignment_demo\web" directory and run the command "python app.py" in the terminal.
 The web page can be accessed from your browser with the local url http://localhost:5000

+Web API:
+PUT - /score - Receives score data from the game and writes it scores.json GET - /json  - Reads and returns the score data from scores.json for the game to access

 Running the game:
 To run the game, navigate to the "assignment_demo\maze" directory and run the command "python main.py"